 – To call the firemen, dial 18

-– Paris also has bilingual hospitals such as the American Hospital located in 63, BD Victor Hugo 92200 Neuilly-sur-Seine!
+– Paris also has bilingual hospitals such as the American Hospital located at 63 boulevard Victor Hugo 92200 Neuilly-sur-Seine!

 Shopping and restaurants

-In Paris, we do with what we have and good deals and tips are all over the place.
-Here are facts that will allow you to enjoy restaurants and fresh products without breaking the bank.
+In Paris there are plenty of good deals and tips to save money.
+Here are some facts that will allow you to enjoy restaurants and fresh products without breaking the bank.

-– We certainly already told you « rent’s prices aren’t the same in all the arrondissements », well it’s the same for shopping.
-Don’t hesitate to compare the groceries’ price where you live with another arrondissement or in Paris area and you’ll certainly have good surprises.
+– You probably already know that «rent prices aren’t the same in every arrondissements».
+Well it’s the same for shopping.
+Try comparing the prices of groceries where you live with another arrondissement in Paris area and you’ll certainly be surprised.

-– For restaurants, if you’d like to live an authentic Parisian experience, take some distance from touristy places and 20 stars’ cuisines.
-Parisians, contrary to conventional wisdom, enjoy simple things, this is why you will find delicious and convivial restaurants in hidden places, mainly visited by locals.
+– For restaurants, if you’d like an authentic Parisian experience, get away from the tourist traps and Michelin-starred restaurants.
+Parisians, contrary to conventional wisdom, enjoy simple things, which is why you will find some of the best and most welcoming restaurants in areas most popular with the locals.

--In the United States and other Anglo-Saxon countries, tips are pretty much a requirement, know that in France it’s culturally not the case (even if it’s always appreciated).
-Take a look at your check to see if “prix service compris” appears on it.
-This notice informs you that your tip is already included in your payment.
+-In the United States and other Anglo-Saxon countries, tips are pretty much a requirement, but this isn’t the case in France (even if it’s always appreciated).
+Take a look at your check to see if it says “prix service compris”.
+This means that your tip is already included in your payment.

 – There are plenty of “happy hours” in Paris!
-So, if you’d like to spend a fun moment with your friends, check it out!
+So, if you’d like to enjoy yourself with your friends, check it out!

 We can’t finish this guide without the best part: exploring Paris.
-Your visits can completely change according to the way you plan them because it’s a city you’ll never stop rediscovering and that’s what makes it so magical.
+Your trips around Paris can completely change, depending on how you plan them, since this is a city you’ll never stop rediscovering.
+That’s what makes it so magical.

-– Paris can be discovered on many different levels: On a boat (Seine, canal Saint-Martin) or walking along the docks, in its undergrounds, on its rooftops, in its hidden places, day and night, under the sun and the rain.
+– Paris can be discovered on many different levels: On a boat (Seine, canal Saint-Martin) or walking along the docks, underground, on its rooftops, in its hidden places, day and night, under the sun and the rain.

-– You can visit most museums and monuments for free if you’re under 26 years old, from the UE or if you go visit them on the first Sunday of the month, during the night shows or if you visit the permanent exhibition throughout the year!
+– You can visit most museums and monuments for free if you’re under 26 years old, from the EU or if you go visit them on the first Sunday of the month, during the special nighttime opening or if you visit the permanent exhibition throughout the year!

-– There is a multitude of Touristy Pass allowing you to discover Paris in many different ways.
+– There are various Tourist Passes to allow you to discover Paris in many different ways.

-– If you’re hot and near to a park, know that there are water fountains at your disposal.
-If you are close to a fast-food, you can ask them to serve you a glass of water for free.
+– If you’re hot and near a park, you should know that there are water fountains that are free to you.
+If you are close to a fast-food restaurant, you could ask them for a glass of water for free.